-My childhood friend Misty Lei Tomblin has been gone for nearly a year and half.
+My childhood friend Misty Lei Tomblin has been gone for three and a half years.
 It doesn’t seem possible.
-Somedays, I feel like she was just taken from us.
-Misty Lei, driving a Chevy Tahoe, was on her way home from work in the afternoon, headed to pick up her daughters from daycare when she was hit head on by an intoxicated driver.
+Some days, I feel like she was just taken from us.
+Misty Lei was on her way home from work on a sunny afternoon, headed to pick up her daughters from daycare when she was hit head on by an intoxicated driver.
 She never stood a chance.
 In one second, she was taken from us –her mom, her daughters, her friends, her brother, her niece and nephew -in a completely senseless accident.

-Somedays, I feel like she’s been gone for years.
+Some days, I feel like she’s been gone for years.
 I don’t remember her voice or her scent anymore.
-I watch her daughters, now ages 5 and 11, growing up separately, raised by different fathers in different counties, and my heart breaks a little more.
-We flinch when these salt moments happen, but we try to continue to smile and stay strong for her children.
+I watch her daughters, now ages 7 and 13, growing up separately, raised by different fathers in different counties, and my heart breaks a little more.
+It’s salt in a never-healing wound.
+Nevertheless, we try to continue to smile and stay strong for her children.

-In that spirit, for about six months now, we’ve been doing Random Acts of Kindness on the 6th of every month, the day Misty Lei was taken from us.
+In that spirit, for well over two years now, we’ve been doing Random Acts of Kindness on the 6th of every month, the day Misty Lei was taken from us.
 Misty Lei was a whirlwind of a woman, a single-mom devoted to her children all while rising in her career.
-In fact, she’d just gotten another promotion two days before her death.
 In the midst of all that, she would often go out of her way to brighten her friends’ days, from sending unexpected flowers to getting everyone together for dinner to sending uplifting text messages every morning.
 It’s hard enough to be a good mom and have a stellar career; yet, Misty Lei managed to also be a great friend to so many.

 We will never understand why she was taken from us so early.
 I frequently hear the saying “everything happens for a reason,” but, darn it, I cannot fathom a reason good enough to justify two little girls growing up without their mommy.
 I don’t believe we are meant to understand the why.
 But it is essential to me and to her friends and family that Misty Lei’s life not be forgotten and her death not be in vane.

-So I am excited to announce our latest tribute to her.
-February 6th will mark exactly 1 1/2 years since Misty Lei’s death.
-Fourteen days later, on February 19th, would have marked her 36th birthday.
+February 6th will mark exactly 3 1/2 years since Misty Lei’s death.
+Fourteen days later, February 19th, would have marked her 37th birthday.
 We want you to join us for 14 Days of LOVE in honor of Misty Lei Tomblin or a loved you have lost and would like the world to remember.

 Here’s how it works.
 First, you and your children (or grandchildren or students) will make the 14 Days of LOVE banner.
 I’ve done most of the work for you.
 Just click on the two PDF files below and print.
 My girls had a blast making this fun, little craft.